DominusExult/textual_bonfire_modified_style/README.md

 ## Textual 2.1.1

-This only supports Textual 2.1.1 and newer because of the recent [theme engine changes][theme_engine].
+This only supports Textual 2.1.1 and newer because of the 2.1x theme engine changes.
 ### Installation

     cd ~/Library/Containers/com.codeux.textual/Data/Library/